python-packaging-tutorial/python-packaging-tutorial/sphinx_presentation/source/schedule.md

   - PyPI / anaconda.org
   - Links packaging documentation such as PyPA, Packaging Native

-0:20: Exercise
+0:15: Exercise
 : - Identify platforms supported for the xxx packages on PyPI and anaconda.org

-0:25: Virtual environments
+0:20: Virtual environments
 : - Setting up a virtual environment
   - Setting up a conda environment
   - Using a task runner (nox)

-0:45: Exercise writing a noxfile
+0:30: Exercise writing a noxfile
 : - Take existing working package and add a simple noxfile

 0:50: Break & catch up